MetPX/sarracenia/doc/sr_subscribe.1.rst

   parent.msg.in_partfile  :  T/F file temporary in part file
   parent.msg.local_url    :  url for reannouncement

-When downloading, this would be a local file combination.
-In the sender case, these would give the path on the remote server.
-All of these fields can be modified by plugins.

 See the `Programming Guide <Prog.rst>`_ for more details.